CS2103JAN2017-T09-B3/main/docs/UserGuide.md

 ### Help : `help`

-After Launching the application, if you need a cheatsheet of the command formats, MyPotato has a help function that displays the list of the commands.
+After Launching the application, if you need a cheatsheet of the command formats, myPotato has a help function that displays the list of the commands.
 Simply enter `help` command for more information.

     Format: help